Write a score to a LilyPond format (.ly) text file for later use by

 PNG-related options

-.
+By default crop_png = TRUE.
 This alters the template so that when

 the LilyPond output file is created, it contains specifications for cropping